heig-vd-dai-course/heig-vd-dai-course/02.01-java-ios/01-course-material/PRESENTATION.md

 ### Reading and writing binary data with buffers

-- Reading and writing byte by byte is not efficient: each `read()` or `write()` call results in a system call every time
+- Reading and writing byte by byte is not efficient: each `read()` or `write()` call results in a system call every time.
-- Buffers can be used to read write multiple bytes at once
+- Buffers can be used to read write multiple bytes at once.

 ![bg right:45% w:90%](./images/processing-binary-data.png)